xsdk-project/xsdk-community-policies/installation_policies/xSDK_spack_variant_guidelines.md

 - `MinSizeRel` Configures optimization for a smaller size release.

 Package authors may add further `build_type` values, if the above are inadequate.

-The `multi` argument to the `variant` function (used to declare variants) should be set to False.
-This means only one option can be enabled.